Aayankhan07/Patient-Readmission-Risk-Predictor/README.md

   ```

 ### `POST /predict`
-Scores a patient's risk profile.
-Unspecified secondary features are set to historical database medians.
+Scores a patient's risk profile, registers background tasks to perform SHAP and LIME computations, and logs the assessment in the HIPAA audit database.
 * **Request Body Example:**
   ```json
   {